 Over ten years ago, the former Painesville Works site was proposed for listing on the national Priority List under the Comprehensive Environmental Response, Compensation and Liability Act of 1980, as amended ("CERCLA"); however, the EPA has stated that the site will not be listed so long as it is satisfactorily addressed pursuant to the Director's Order and OEPA's programs.
 As of the date of issuance of these financial statements, the site has not been listed.
-YPF Holdings Inc. has reserved a total of 15 as of March 31, 2009 for its estimated share of the cost to perform the RIFS, the remediation work and other operation and maintenance activities at this site.
+YPF Holdings Inc. has reserved a total of 13 as of June 30, 2009 for its estimated share of the cost to perform the RIFS, the remediation work and other operation and maintenance activities at this site.
 The scope and nature of any further investigation or remediation that may be required cannot be determined at this time; however, as the RIFS progresses, YPF Holdings Inc. will continuously assess the condition of the Painesville's plants works site and make any required changes, including additions, to its reserve as may be necessary.

 Third Party Sites.
 Pursuant to settlement agreements with the Port of Houston Authority and other parties, Tierra and Maxus are participating (on behalf of Chemicals) in the remediation of property required Chemicals' former Greens Bayou facility where DDT and certain other chemicals were manufactured.
 Additionally, the parties have reached an agreement with the Federal and State Natural Resources Trustees concerning natural resources damages, which could require future additional contributions.
-As of March 31, 2009, YPF Holdings Inc. has reserved 47 for its estimated share of future remediation activities associated with the Greens Bayou facility.
+As of June 30, 2009, YPF Holdings Inc. has reserved 35 for its estimated share of future remediation activities associated with the Greens Bayou facility.
+It is expected that the remediation activities will be finished in 2009.

 In June 2005, the EPA designated Maxus as a PRP at the Milwaukee Solvay Coke & Gas site in Milwaukee, Wisconsin.
 The basis for this designation is Maxus alleged status as the successor to Pickands Mather & Co. and Milwaukee Solvay Coke Co., companies that the EPA has asserted are former owners or operators of such site.
 Preliminarily works in connection with the RIFS of this site commenced in the second half of 2006.
-YPF Holdings Inc. has reserved 1 as of March 31, 2009 for its estimated share of the costs of the RIFS.
+YPF Holdings Inc. has reserved 1 as of June 30, 2009 for its estimated share of the costs of the RIFS.
 YPF Holdings Inc. lacks sufficient information to determine additional costs, if any; it might have in respect of this site.